Jump to Recipe

 I have made a cranberry chutney before that is somewhat similar to this one, but this go I decided to add in balsamic vinegar and give it a whirl.
 Then you toss in big juicy chunks of apples, golden raisins, brown sugar and a touch of cinnamon and you are ready to roll!

-Let me tell you I ate this cranberry chutney by the spoonful!
-No Turkey dinner needed.
+Let me tell you I ate this delicious cranberry chutney recipe by the spoonful!
+No Thanksgiving dinner needed.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow me on Facebook, Instagram and Pinterest for all the latest!